cynco/TED-plus-and-GenderListener/README.md

 # Welcome to the home of TED-plus and GenderListener

-**TED-plus** is a dataset of all online TED talks including features from metadata, audio, transcripts, and sound-derived speaker gender labels.
-Scroll down for the full list of features currently included in TED-plus.
+**TED-plus** is an enhanced dataset of all online TED talks that includes features from metadata, audio, transcripts, and gender labels based on speaker first name and speaker speech (using GenderListener).
+I created it so that you can effortlessly explore TED talks.
+Scroll down for the full list of features that I added.

 **GenderListener** is a tool that generates speaker gender labels from audio.
-Use it to add gender labels to any audio data you have.The goal of GenderListener is to make it easier for data scientists and social scientists to explore gender-related trends in speech audio data.
-GenderListener is based on a Logistic Regression classiffier trained on 1,096 gender-labeld TED talks.
+Use it to add gender labels to any audio files you have.The goal of GenderListener is to make it easier for data scientists and social scientists to explore gender-related trends in speech audio data.
+GenderListener is based on a Logistic Regression classiffier that I trained on 1,096 pre-labeled TED talks.

-This repository contains all the code used to produce the TED_plus.csv dataset and to build GenderListener.
+This repository contains all the code I used to to build GenderListener and to produce the TED_plus.csv dataset.

 **TED_plus contains:**
 - metadata from all online TED talks
-- several derived features to facilitate analysis
+- several derived metadata features to facilitate analysis
 - word_per_min information derived from the transcripts
-- 34 audio features from the TEDLIUM II audio file set
+- 34 audio features from the TEDLIUM II audio file set (extracted using PyAudioAnalysis3)
-- gender_name labels from gender_guesser
+- gender_name labels from Gender_guesser
-- gender_sound labels from genderListener
+- gender_sound labels from GenderListener

-Here are some examples of how to use the resources in this repository (in order from least involved to most involved).
+Here are some examples of how to use the code and datasets in this repository (in order from least involved to most involved).

 If you want to:

-* **Use the enhanced TED dataset**
+* **Explore the TED talks**
 	1. download "data/ted_plus.csv"
-		- optionally, check out the exploratory analysis and feature creation in "d0.
+		- take inspiration from the exploratory analysis in "d0.
 Enhance_metadata.ipynb"

 * **Do exploratory analysis on the TED-plus data:**
 	1. Modify and run **"d0.
 Enhance_metadata.ipynb"** .